waylayio/kairosdb/README.md

 Running `mvn test` without the `CASSANDRA_HOST` environment variable will skip tests that depend on Cassandra.

+Running `mvn deploy` will push the artifacts, including the distributable .tar.gz to Nexus.

 Releases can be performed as usual using the [Maven release plugin commands](https://maven.apache.org/maven-release/maven-release-plugin/usage.html)

 ## Contributing to KairosDB